01-edu/public/subjects/atm-management-system/audit/README.md

 ##### Try to create two accounts using the user Alice, then select the option `"Update information of account"` and select an account number that does not exist for Alice.

-###### Did the application displayed some kind of error message saying that this account does not exist?
+###### Did the application displayed some kind of error message stating that this account does not exist?

-##### Resorting to the user Alice try and select the option `"Update information of account"` and select one of the accounts you created for Alice.
+##### Resorting to the user Alice, try and select the option `"Update information of account"` and select one of the accounts you created for Alice.

 ###### Did the the application prompt a choice of updating the **phone number** or the **country**?

-##### Resorting to the user Alice try and select the option `"Update information of account"` and select one of the accounts you created for Alice.
+##### Resorting to the user Alice, try and select the option `"Update information of account"` and select one of the accounts you created for Alice.
 Then update the phone number of that account.

 ###### Was the phone number of that account updated in the application and the file `"records.txt"`?

-##### Resorting to the user Alice try and select the option `"Update information of account"` and select one of the accounts you created for Alice.
+##### Resorting to the user Alice, try and select the option `"Update information of account"` and select one of the accounts you created for Alice.
 Then update the country of that account.

 ###### Was the country of that account updated in the application and the file `"records.txt"`?

-##### Resorting to the user Alice try to create a new account with: date `"10/10/2012"` account number `"834213"`, country `"UK"`, phone number `"291231392"`, deposit amount  $`"1001.20"`, type of account `"saving"`.
+##### Resorting to the user Alice, try to create a new account with: date `"10/10/2012"` account number `"834213"`, country `"UK"`, phone number `"291231392"`, deposit amount  $`"1001.20"`, type of account `"saving"`.
 Then select `"Check accounts"` choose the account you just created.

 ###### Did the application displayed the account information and the gain of $5.84 of interest on day 10 of every moth?